carlydekock/data-structures-and-algorithms-401/challenges/linkedList/README.md

 - Define a new method append which takes in a value which adds a new node with the given value to the end of the list
 - Define a new method insertBefore which takes in a value and a newVal and adds a new node with the given newValue immediately before the first value node
 - Define a new method insertAfter which takes in a value and a newVal and adds a new node with the given newValue immediately after the first value node
+- Define a new method nthFromK which takes a number, k, as a parameter and returns the node’s value that is k from the end of the linked list

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->